 - 1. The grade is allegedly based on an error in calculation. - 2.
-The grade allegedly did not follow the grading criteria as stated in the course syllabus.
+The grade allegedly did not follow the grading criteria as stated in the course syllabus

 It shall be the responsibility of the student to prove that the grade is incorrect or unjustified.
 Students may not appeal disagreements based on teaching methodologies, attendance policies, or grade weighting methods.
+During the term of the course it is the student's responsibility to communicate any concerns he/she may have about the course or grade to the Professor.